Model-checking real-time systems: revisiting the alternating automaton route: 1-ATA with a deactivation operator

 Given a 1-ATA $\Aa$, the \emph{emptiness problem} asks whether $L(\Aa)$ is empty or not.
 To decide the emptiness problem, it is enough to find if there is some accepting run from $\gamma_{0}$ in the transition system above.
 This problem has been proven decidable with non-primitive recursive complexity in \cite{lasota2005alternating}.
 The decidability result relies on the construction of extended regions, on which a well-quasi order can be defined.
 In this paper, following standard techniques for timed automata~\cite{DBLP:conf/tacas/DawsT98,DBLP:conf/formats/BouyerGHSS22}, we design a symbolic zone-based approach to decide the emptiness problem for 1-ATA.
 Before we delve into it, we consider a special restriction of 1-ATAs.

-\subparagraph*{1-ATA with bounded width.} We define the \emph{width} of a configuration $\gamma$ to be the number of active states present in $\gamma$.
-For instance $\{(q_{0},1.2),(q_{1},0),(q_{1},\bot)\}$ has width $2$.
+\paragraph*{1-ATA with bounded width} We define the \emph{width} of a configuration $\gamma$ to be the number of active states present in $\gamma$.
+For instance, $\{(q_{0},1.2),(q_{1},0),(q_{1},\bot)\}$ has width $2$.
 From Example~\ref{eg:run-of-A1}, we notice that the run can be extended to generate configurations of larger and larger width.
-Each transition out of $q_0$ generates two more states, and the existing states with $q_1$ remain.
-We say that a 1-ATA $\Aa$ has width $k$ if every \emph{reachable} configuration starting from the initial configuration of $\Aa$ has width $\le k$.
-It can be checked that $\Aa_1, \Aa_2$ of Fig.~\ref{fig:ata} and \ref{fig:ata-a-implies-two-properties} have unbounded width.
+Each transition out of $q_0$ generates two more states, and the existing states with $q_1$ remain. \begin{defi} A 1-ATA $\Aa$ has width $k$ if every \emph{reachable} configuration starting from the initial configuration of $\Aa$ has width $\le k$.
+A 1-ATA has \emph{bounded width} if there exists a $k$ such that the 1-ATA has width $k$. \end{defi} It can be checked that $\Aa_1, \Aa_2$ of Fig.~\ref{fig:ata} and \ref{fig:ata-a-implies-two-properties} have unbounded width.
+We will see that this is in fact a useful subclass of 1-ATA, because this leads to a global bound on the number of different active clock values that need to be tracked during the emptiness check.